adnan-drina/ocp-devex-demos/04-ocp-service-mesh/README.md

 The Control Plane instance will be used to install and configure all necessary Service Mesh components.

-- Installs the Control Plane component of OpenShift ServiceMesh.
+- #### Installs the Control Plane component of OpenShift ServiceMesh.

 ```shell
 oc apply -k https://github.com/redhat-cop/gitops-catalog/openshift-servicemesh/instance/overlays/default
 ```
+The result should be similar to this:
 ```shell
 namespace/istio-system created
 servicemeshcontrolplane.maistra.io/istio-system created
 ```

 This will create a new project named istio-system and will deploy a service mesh control plain.

 We can watch creation of pods with following command:
 ```shell
 oc get pods -n istio-system -w
 ```